TheoAcker12/accessibility-content-testing/_episodes/formatting.md

 ---
 title: "Formatting"
 teaching: 20
-exercises: 0
+exercises: 10
 questions:
 - "How can I check for formatting issues in my written content?"
 objectives:
 - "Detect basic color contrast issues."
 - "Understand when color contrast must be checked manually."
-- "Identify problematic formatting applied to text."
 - "Check for content where formatting is used to convey meaning."
-- "Check for descriptions of content that rely on sensory characteristics."
 keypoints:
 - "WAVE creates errors for areas with insufficient contrast between background color and text color."
 - "WAVE cannot check color variations, such as backgrounds with gradients or text overlaying images."
 - "WAVE creates alerts for underlined text that is not part of a link."
+- "Formatting used to convey meaning can be tested best with a screen reader."
 ---

 ## Modifying Default Formatting